stefanino-ch/lepg-py/README.md

 # lepg-py

+Latest_Windows_Version = '3.16.0'

-latestVersion = '3.16.01'
+Latest_Linux_Version = '3.16.1'

 ## English
 ### Installation - Windows
 In the folder distribution/dist-W64 you will find a zip file.

 Download this file.